GoogleCloudPlatform/gcsfuse/tools/log_analyser/README.md

 This log analyzer takes log files and a few filters and outputs the analysis.

-Install python if not done already.
+Install python if not installed already.

 Run the code using command-
-`python3 main2.py` ,if python3 is installed,
+`python3 main.py` ,if python3 is installed,
-else use `python main2.py`
+else use `python main.py`

-Enter the names of the log files (with absolute paths) for exp- `/usr/local/google/home/patelvishvesh/tmp/test_json`
+Enter the name of the directory that contains log files (with absolute paths) for exp- `/usr/local/google/home/patelvishvesh/tmp/test_dir`

-Multiple files are allowed.
-Press -1 when you finish entering files.

-A zip file is also acceptable.
+Make sure that directory contains only files and not folders.

+You can also give a zip file inside the directory.
 This zip should contain files only and not folders.

-Exp: `/usr/local/google/home/patelvishvesh/tmp/testzip1.zip`, here `testzip1.zip` contains `testlog1 `and `testlog_txt.txt`
+Choose if you want a time window filter (by pressing y/n)

+If yes, enter the start and end time (epoch)

 Enter the type of logs (gke/gcsfuse)